satish-a0/pasar/README.md

 1. Copy the `CONCEPT.csv`, `CONCEPT_RELATIONSHIP.csv`, `CONCEPT_ANCESTOR.csv` from the GCP Bucket `ohdsi_omop_2024/vocab_2024Nov03_v5` to the folder `etl/pypasar/db/sql/postgres/vocab`
 2. Run `python . etl concept,concept_relationship,concept_ancestor`.
 Note: <i>You might run into foreign key constraints for the concept tables during truncation.
 Drop them, Truncate and Readd them again.</i>

+### Run statistics on a OMOP Schema

+This can be run on an existing / ETL completed OMOP schema
+- Run `python . stats`

 ### Cleanup

 #### Remove Python environment